vivekkj123/quiz-app-react-native/README.md

 }
 ```

 ## How to build? 🏗️

 https://reactnative.dev/docs/signed-apk-android

 ## Contributing/ Future of this project 🧭

 Well, this project is one of my side projects.
-If anyone interested in making it better you're always welcome 🤗
+If anyone interested in making it better you're always welcome 🤗 Send your suggestions to me :) @IamVivekKJ on telegram

 ## Things I learned by doing this project

 - Global state management in React native using redux and context
 - Practical example of stack navigator
 - Screen navigation
+- Async Storage
 ## Anything more?

 If you liked my work, consider staring the repository and spread the word. ⭐️